-The weather on Oahu is usually sunny, with trade winds providing cooling breezes-perfect conditions for a walk.
-Below are some of our favorites, from city strolls to trails through rainforests.
+The weather on Oahu is usually sunny, with trade winds providing cooling breezes-perfect for a walk.
+Below are our favorites, from city to trail.

 - Diamond Head Crater: Most everyone can make this moderate walk to the summit of Hawaii's most famous landmark.
 Kids love the top of the 760-foot volcanic cone, where they have 360-degree views of Oahu up the leeward coast from Waikiki.
 The 1.4-mile round-trip takes about an hour.
-See chapter 7. - Makiki-Manoa Cliff Trails: Just a 15-minute drive from downtown Honolulu, this walk passes through a rainforest and along a ridgetop with nonstop views.
-The somewhat strenuous loop trail is one you'll never forget, but it's more than 6-miles long, gains 1,260 feet in elevation, and takes about 3 hours to finish.
-The trail is part of the labyrinth of trails in this area.
+See chapter 6. - Makiki-Manoa Cliff Trails: A 15-minute drive from downtown, this walk passes through a rainforest and along a ridgetop with nonstop views.
+The somewhat strenuous loop trail is one you'll never forget, but it's more than 6 miles long, gains 1,260 feet in elevation, and takes about 3 hours to finish.
 The views of the city and the shoreline are spectacular.
+See chapter 6. - Manoa Falls Trail: This easy .75-mile (one-way) hike is terrific for families; it takes less than an hour to reach idyllic Manoa Falls.
+The often-muddy trail follows Waihi Stream and meanders through the forest reserve past guava and mountain apple trees and wild ginger.
+The forest is moist and humid and inhabited by nothing more dangerous than giant blood-thirsty mosquitoes.
+See chapter 6. - Chinatown: Honolulu's Chinatown appeals to the senses: The pungent aroma of Vietnamese pho mingles with the sweet scent of burning incense; vendors and shoppers speak noisily in the open market; retired men talk story over games of mahjongg; and the constant buzz of traffic all contribute to the cacophony of sounds.
+No trip to Honolulu is complete without a visit to this exotic, historic district.
 See chapter 7.

-- Manoa Falls Trail: This easy ^{3/4}-mile (one-way) hike is terrific for families; it takes less than an hour to reach idyllic Manoa Falls.
-The oftenmuddy trail follows Waihi Stream and meanders through the forest reserve past guava and mountain apple trees and wild ginger.
-The forest is moist and humid and inhabited by nothing more dangerous than giant bloodthirsty mosquitoes, so bring repellent.
-See chapter 7. - Chinatown: Honolulu's Chinatown appeals to the senses: The pungent aroma of Vietnamese pho mingles with the ever-present sweet scent of burning incense; a jumble of streets come alive every day with busy residents and meandering visitors; vendors and shoppers speak noisily in the open market; retired men talk over games of mah-jongg; and the constant buzz of traffic all contribute to the cacophony of sounds.
-No trip to Honolulu is complete without a visit to this exotic, historic district.
-See chapter 8.